and3rson/clay/README.md

 # Configuration

+- Once you launch the app, use the "Settings" page to enter your login and password.
-- In order to use this app, you need to know your Device ID.
-Typically gmusicapi should display possible IDs once you type a wrong one.
+- You will also need to know your Device ID.
+Thanks to [gmusicapi], the app should display possible IDs once you enter a wrong one.
 - Please be aware that this app has not been tested with 2FA yet.
+- For people with 2FA, you can just create an app password in Google accounts page and proceed normally.
+(Thanks @j605)

 # Controls

 ## General

 - `<UP|DOWN|LEFT|RIGHT>` - nagivate around
-- `<ALT> + 1..9` - switch active tab
+- `<ALT> + 0..9` - switch active tab

 ## Songs